adalton/apue3/Chapter04/Readme.md

 10. In Section 4.22, how does the system’s limit on the number of open files affect the `myftw` function?

+    The `myftw` function calls `dopath`.
+The `dopath` function calls `opendir`, which allocates a file descriptor.
+With that file descriptor open, `dopath` iterates over the contents of the directory, and recursively calls itself for each directory that it finds.
+As a result, it can try to open as many file descriptors as the max path depth.

 11. In Section 4.22, our version of `ftw` never changes its directory.
 Modify this routine so that each time it encounters a directory, it uses the `chdir` function to change to that directory, allowing it to use the